-Davy Sumner is an installation artist, experimental musician, percussionist, maker, and educator in Los Angeles, CA. He creative works are spawned out of noise, physics, biology, and society, often utilizing sound spatialization, feedback-based systems, auditory illusions, chaos, and original electronics as key elements.
-Davy specializes in imagining and fabricating custom technologies and homemade devices that become animated, unstable, and unpredictable when introduced to the physical world.
+Davy Sumner is an installation artist, experimental musician, producer, Maker, audio engineer, and educator based in Los Angeles.
+His creative works are spawned out of physics, biology, and sensory perception, often utilizing original electronics, spatialized audio, antiquated recording devices, repetitive movements, and feedback-based systems as key elements.
+He specializes in imagining atypical technologies and custom instruments that become animated and unpredictable when introduced to the physical world.

-Davy earned his Bachelor's in Music Composition from the University of Wisconsin-Eau Claire and his MFA in Experimental Sound Practices from CalArts, where he studied with Mark Trayle, Scott Cazan, and Amy Knoles.
+In 2017 and 2018 he received consecutive Segal Education Awards from the Corporation for National and Community Service for his work as Lead AmeriCorps Fellow of the CalArts Community Arts Partnership, where he directed a free music program for underserved youth in LA County.
+Davy holds a Bachelor's in Music Composition from the University of Wisconsin-Eau Claire, and an MFA in Experimental Sound Practices from CalArts, where he studied with Mark Trayle, Clay Chaplin, Sara Roberts, Scott Cazan, and Amy Knoles.